Skip to content

 If you want a general Canada-wide primer before you go deep into Ontario:

-Step 3: Hunting in Ontario in 2026 (the clean path)
+Step 3: Hunting in Ontario in 2026 (separate from fishing)

 Here’s the clean path: